Accuracy of GPS data

 Older smart phone models have a chip only for receiving GPS L1 signals, while newer smart phone models have a chip for receiving signals from all GNSS systems with a dual frequency band L1 + L5.

 The accuracy of the coordinates (latitude and longitude) depends mostly on the number of satellites your smart phone receives.
 The more the number of satellites the better the accuracy.
 Also the more number of satellites with L5 signal the better the accuracy.
 Accuracy is negatively affected by signal obstacles such as large buildings or valleys with slopes.
+The accuracy is also negatively affected by the poor state of the ionosphere and troposphere, usually during bad weather.

 Source: European GNSS Agency